collector-bank/serilog-enrichers-sensitiveinformation/README.md

             .WriteTo....
             .CreateLogger();
 ```
 This destructuring policy marks the given class as sensitive.
-A parameter can be given to tell the policy whether the object should be logged as-is (with all its properties deconstructed), or if the object should be stringified - i.e have its .ToString() method called.
+A parameter can be given to tell the policy whether the object should be logged as-is (with all its properties destructured), or if the object should be stringified - i.e have its .ToString() method called.

 #### Step 2.2 - HasSensitiveProperties